Pagadian: Tourism

 The Pagadian Rotunda is a roundabout and circular park that overlooks Illana Bay where the North Diversion Road and F.S.
 Pajares Avenue converges, two of the three major roads in the city center (the third one being Rizal Avenue).

 Plaza Luz is a park located across Pagadian City Hall.
-The park has a musical dancing fountain that is usually turned on at 6:00 in the evening.
+The park has a musical dancing fountain that is usually turned on at 6:00pm.

 Dao Dao Islands.
 The name is shared by two islands within Illana Bay; thus the addition of Dako (big) and Gamay (small) to the names of the islands for simple distinction.
 "Dao Dao Dako" is the bigger island which is about a hectare and is about 7 to 10‑minute ride by motorboat from the seaport.
 It has artificial coral reefs made of old tires.
 "Dao Dao Gamay" is technically not an island, but a sandbar that partially submerges during high tide.

 Puting Balas is the literal translation for "white sand" in the local dialect.
 It is classified as a white sandbar.
 A number of caves and waterfalls can also be found in remote barangays of the city.

-The Provincial Government Complex is the civic, sports and cultural center of the Province of Zamboanga del Sur of which Pagadian is the capital.
+The Provincial Government Complex is the civic, sports and cultural center of the province of Zamboanga del Sur of which Pagadian is the capital.
 A standard-sized oval track and field, standard-sized swimming pools and buildings for indoor/outdoor sports as well as a cultural village and the Unity Park, a monument to the Tri-people group (the Lumads/pre-Islamic indigenous tribes, Moslems and Christians) who settled in Pagadian, are located there.